What’s on offer in Fremantle

 The 9 hole 2605m course consists of 6 par 4’s, 2 par 3’s and a par 5.
 The course can be played just as a casual 9 holes or you can challenge yourself with going around again and completing 18 if you desire.

 The Western Australian Museum — Shipwreck Galleries is recognised as the foremost maritime archaeology museum in the southern hemisphere.

-The museum is housed in 1850s-era Commissariat building and has since been restored to its historic glory.
-Steeped in history, the galleries house hundreds of relics from ships wrecked along WA’s treacherous coastline, including the original timbers from the Batavia (wrecked in 1629), the de Vlamingh plate, and also countless artefacts from the Dutch shipwrecks Zuytdorp, Zeewijk and Vergulde Draeck.
+The museum is housed in the 1850s-era Commissariat building and has since been restored to its historic glory.
+Steeped in history, the galleries house hundreds of relics from ships wrecked along WA’s treacherous coastline, including the original timbers from the Batavia (wrecked in 1629), the de Vlamingh plate, and also countless artifacts from the Dutch shipwrecks Zuytdorp, Zeewijk and Vergulde Draeck.

 Western Australian Museum — Shipwreck Galleries, Cliff Street, Fremantle, Western Australia, 6160